 This is one of the first in the “Super-Hero Origin” category, building our hero from the ground up, showing how he got his powers, and how his heroic direction took shape.
 In the case of this film, we meet the troubled, nerdy school student Peter Parker, who gets bitten by a mutated spider, and take’s on many of the arachnid’s characteristics.
 This includes organic web shooting, heightened spider senses, the ability to walk on walls, and enhanced strength.
 Now with his life turning upside down, he decides to take some desperate action, and maybe get together with the girl he’s loved ever sense he was a kid.
-After a common crook guns down his uncle, our hero decides to use his new powers for good, and becomes a web-slinging superhero.
+As Peter uses his abilities to win money, we get a highly enjoyable cage match between Spider-Man and an opponent named Bone Saw.
+While boxing matches have always been a part of the characters origin, this match has become iconic in-of itself.
+Unfortunately, fame has it's price, and Peter soon finds himself tragically without an uncle.
+After a common crook guns down Uncle Ben, our hero decides to use his new powers for good, and becomes a web-slinging superhero.
 Through sheer coincidence, a masked super-villain called The Green Goblin is born at the exact same time, and is dead set on squashing our hero like a bug under his boot.
 In short, this movie follows the basic formula of a super-hero origin story, but it’s all handled with expert craftsmanship.
 The key components to this film’s success are director Sam Raimi and star Tobey Maguire as our title hero.

 Looking back, I think 2002’s “Spider-Man” has aged much better than most older comic book adapted films.
 That’s not to say it’s perfect, as it does still have those problems, like Spider-Man letting his uncles killer fall to his death.
 Also, for as much as I’ve grown to like this film over the years, I still don’t “love” it.
 It still feels like an average good superhero movie, but nothing truly amazing.
 Having said that, there are still lots of things to admire from Sam Rami’s stylish direction, to memorable scenes, to the iconic cast.
 Plus, it’s very nice to look back at a superhero movie that’s very self contained, and can be viewed as just a movie on its own.
 Seriously, it wasn’t mandatory for this film to have a sequel.
 You can watch “Spider-Man” by itself, and be perfectly satisfied, unlike everything else today that’s relying on the audience to watch every film in a series.
 Whether you like this movie or not, it’s undeniably earned the right to be called a classic for both the superhero and Sci-Fi genera.
 My only personal problem is that it looms in the shadow of its far superior sequel, which I’ll talk about later this month.
 Next I’m going to review “The Amazing Spider-Man”, to see how that origin film compares to the original.
-I’m also very excited for the upcoming “Spider-Man: Homecoming”, and I think it might be the start of a great new series for the web-head.
-Whether the new films are superior or inferior by comparison, lets never forget the original that started it all.
+Whether any new films are superior or inferior by comparison, lets never forget the original that started it all.

 I give 2002’s “Spider-Man” ...
 4 stars out of 5.